zer0Kerbal/SpaceShuttleSystem/Readme.md

 ***
 [IMG:hero:0]
 ### Preamble by [@severedsolo][LINK:severedsolo]:
 > So you may have heard that @magico13 is giving up modding KSP.
-I've got the honour of taking over support for ScrapYard, because it makes sense as I have my own mod that depends on it (Oh Scrap!).
+I've got the honour of taking over support for SpaceShuttleSystem, because it makes sense as I have my own mod that depends on it (Oh Scrap!).
 I want to take this opportunity to thank magico13 for all his hard work and contributions to the community over the years, as I know that my own KSP experience would be much poorer without his mods.
 Anyway, enough from me.
 ### Installation Directions:
 - Use CKAN
 ### Changelog Summary